cfbolz/pypy-15-blog/blogpost.rst

 Maybe this is well known in the VM and research community.
-However it's the main mistake that in my opinion every other Python JIT effort has made in the last 10 years, where most projects said something along the lines of "we're not changing the existing CPython data structures at all, we'll just let LLVM in line enough C code of the runtime and then it will optimize all the overhead away".
+However it's the main mistake that in my opinion every other Python JIT effort has made in the last 10 years, where most projects said something along the lines of "we're not changing the existing CPython data structures at all, we'll just let LLVM inline enough C code of the runtime and then it will optimize all the overhead away".
 That never works very well.